Equivariant Neural Simulators for Stochastic Spatiotemporal Dynamics: Experiments

 \paragraph{Qualitative results.} Figure~\ref{fig:qualitative-results} shows a sample from the test set, as well as simulations produced by neural simulators starting from the same initial condition $x^0$ for both datasets.
 More samples are provided in Appendix~\ref{app:additional-samples}.
 For celestial dynamics, both EPNS and iGPODE produce a simulation that looks plausible, as all objects follow orbiting trajectories with reasonable velocities.
 As expected, the simulations start to deviate further from the ground truth as time proceeds, due to the accumulation of randomness.
 In the cellular dynamics case, the dynamics produced by \modelname{} look similar to the ground truth, as cells of the same type tend to cluster together.
 In contrast, ODE$^2$VAE fails to capture this behavior.
 Although cells are located at roughly the right location for the initial part of the trajectory, the clustering and highly dynamic nature of the cells' movement and shape is absent.

-\paragraph{Comparison to related work.} We consider two metrics to compare to baselines: the first is the ELBO on the log-likelihood on the test set, denoted as LL, expressing goodness-of-fit on unseen data.
+\paragraph{Comparison to related work.} We consider two metrics to compare to baselines: the first is the ELBO on the log-likelihood on the test set, denoted as LL. \CR{LL is a widely used metric in the generative modeling community for evaluating probabilistic models, expressing goodness-of-fit on unseen data, see for example~\cite{yildiz2022GPODE, Kingma2016IAF, Kingma2014, ho2020diffusion}}.
 Still, the calculation of this bound differs per model type, and it does not measure performance in terms of new sample quality.
 This is why the second metric, the Kolmogorov-Smirnov (KS) test statistic $D_\text{KS}$, compares empirical distributions of newly sampled simulations to ground truth samples.
-Specifically, $D_\text{KS}$ is defined as $D_\text{KS}(y) = \underset{y}{\max} |F^*(y) - F_\theta(y)|$, the largest absolute difference between the ground truth and model empirical cumulative distribution functions $F^*$ and $F_\theta$. $D_\text{KS} = 0$ corresponds to identical samples, whereas $D_\text{KS} = 1$ corresponds to no distribution overlap at all.
-We calculate $D_\text{KS}$ over 100 simulations starting from a fixed $x^0$ in order to assess how well the model expresses the distribution over possible trajectories.
-The results are shown in Table~\ref{tab:related-work-results}. \modelname{} performs best in terms of LL, indicating a distribution that has high peaks around the ground truth samples.
-In terms of $D_\text{KS}$, \modelname{} performs comparative to or better than the other methods, meaning that new simulations also match better to the ground truth in terms of the examined properties.
+Specifically, $D_\text{KS}$ is defined as $D_\text{KS}(y) = \underset{y}{\max} |F^*(y) - F_\theta(y)|$, the largest absolute difference between the ground truth and model empirical cumulative distribution functions $F^*$ and $F_\theta$. $D_\text{KS} = 0$ corresponds to identical samples, whereas $D_\text{KS} = 1$ corresponds to no distribution overlap at all. \CR{We opt for this metric since we have explicit access to the ground-truth simulator, and as such we can} calculate $D_\text{KS}$ over 100 simulations starting from a fixed $x^0$ in order to assess how well \CR{\modelname{} matches the ground-truth} distribution over possible trajectories.
+The results are shown in Table~\ref{tab:related-work-results}. \modelname{} performs comparative to or better than the other methods in terms of LL, indicating a distribution that has high peaks around the ground truth samples.
+In terms of $D_\text{KS}$, \modelname{} performs best, meaning that \CR{simulations sampled from EPNS also match better to the ground truth in terms of the examined properties of Table~\ref{tab:related-work-results}.}

+\paragraph{Uncertainty quantification.} In addition to Tables~\ref{tab:related-work-results} and~\ref{tab:loglik-training-samples}, we further investigate how distributions produced by \modelname{}, PNS, and \modelname{} trained with one step training (\modelname{}-one step) align with the ground truth.
+Figure~\ref{fig:dist-agg-stat} shows how properties of 100 simulations, all starting from the same $x^0$, evolve over time.
+In the case of celestial dynamics, the distribution over potential energy produced by \modelname{} closely matches the ground truth, as shown by the overlapping shaded areas.
+In contrast, \modelname{}-one step effectively collapses to a deterministic model.
+Although PNS produces a distribution that overlaps with the ground truth, it doesn't match as closely as \modelname{}.
+For the cellular dynamics case, the distribution produced by \modelname{} is slightly off compared to the ground truth, but still matches considerably better than \modelname{}-one step and PNS.
+These results indicate that both equivariance and multi-step training improve uncertainty quantification for these applications.

 \paragraph{Verification of equivariance.}